StackVista/stackstate-docs/develop/scripting/async_script_result.md

 ### Flattening

-Since version 1.15 arrays of `AsyncScriptResult` are automatically flattened when returned from a `.then` call.
+Arrays of `AsyncScriptResult` are automatically flattened when returned from a `.then` call.
 For example:

 ```text
 ScriptApi.asyncFn1().then  {